 Our toll system development contract with Brisa includes provisions covering a minimum one-month training period and a minimum 60-month support period, which overlapped the training period, during which we will pay Brisa monthly payments totaling \$937,409.
-Such monthly support payments began in July 2017; accordingly, \$187,482 and \$93,741 of toll system support is included in respective 2018 and 2017 professional fees as discussed above in the Operating Revenues and Expenses subsection of the Financial Analysis, Changes in Net Position (Deficit) section of this management's discussion and analysis.
-At December 31, 2018 and 2017, our outstanding commitments related to the toll system development contract totaled \$656,186 and \$843,668, respectively.
+Such monthly support payments began in July 2017; accordingly, \$187,482 of toll system support was included in both 2019 and 2018 professional fees.
+(See 2018 discussion above in the Operating Revenues and Expenses subsection of the Financial Analysis section of this management's discussion and analysis.)
+At December 31, 2019 and 2018, our outstanding commitments related to the toll system development contract totaled \$468,704 and \$656,186, respectively.